WebCimes/webcimes-modal/README.md

 // Things

-// Then get the dom element
+// Then get the dom element containing all modals myModal.webcimesModals;
-myModal.webcimesModals;
 ```